 More images by Willow Dawson from the Atkinson Foundation’s 75th anniversary graphic novella can be found here.

-The Atkinson Foundation and the Honderich Family provide a seasoned Canadian journalist with $100,000 and a year to investigate a critical public policy issue.
-Atkinson Fellows write a series of articles for publication in the Toronto Star at the conclusion of their fellowship.
+In honour of the Toronto Star’s legendary publisher, Joseph Atkinson, the Atkinson Foundation and the Honderich Family provide a seasoned Canadian journalist with $100,000 and a year to investigate a critical public policy issue.
+Atkinson Fellows write a series of articles for publication in the Star at the conclusion of their fellowship.

 Nolen has covered global human rights and public health issues, including epidemics, in more than 80 countries, from Afghanistan to Uruguay.
 She spent 17 years as a foreign correspondent for The Globe and Mail.
 She is an eight-time National Newspaper Award winner, and holds the national record for reporting nominations.
 Nolen has four honorary doctorates, wrote a best-selling book about the African AIDS pandemic and was an Ochberg Fellow on journalism and trauma at Columbia University.